Saucony Omni 14 Review Facts

 The Saucony Omni 14 weighs in at around 10½ ounces, which is the standard weight for this class of shoe.
 This may not sound particularly noteworthy at first, but when accounting for the greater cushioning

-present in this shoe it’s more impressive that the Omni 14 doesn’t weigh more.
+present in this shoe it’s more impressive than the Omni 14 doesn’t weigh more.
 However, Saucony's use of lighter material such as the iBR+ sole and the stripped-down design of their upper make for an excellent weight balance.
 The end result is a shoe that feels light on your feet while ensuring a smooth, stable, and swift stride.

 A dry, cool foot cradle is the foundation of a comfortable running shoe.
 Saucony manages to strike an excellent balance of protection and breathability with an even ratio of solid material to mesh fabric.
 The lightweight mesh in conjunction with the HydraMAX wicking collar lining helps to provide air circulation around the foot in order to ensure superior moisture control and comfort, even in warmer temperatures.
 Factor in the Saucon's proprietary RunDry technology used in the interior lining and you get a moisture-resistant and solid pair of shoes that can accommodate runs in environments that are both dry and warm or cold and wet